danielasmithmd/github-slideshow/_posts/0000-01-02-danielasmithmd.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+A brite idea
-use te left arrow to go back!
+use the left arrow to go back!